-The availability of associated information with regards to every part of port and terminal operations would incredibly increase transparency, control, and provide the best foundation for making insight-based, split-second decisions.
+The availability of associated information with regard to every part of port and terminal operations would incredibly increase transparency and control, and provide the best foundation for making insight-based, split-second decisions.
 Speed is crucial.
-Insights, in retrospect, can be helpful in refining processes, but it does not help you identify problems in real-time and certainly does not give you data-based options for resolving the issues.
+Insights, in retrospect, can be helpful in refining processes, but they don’t help you identify problems in real time and certainly don’t give you data-based options for resolving the issues.

 MODERN TOOLS MAKE DATA INTEGRATION STRAIGHTFORWARD

-Using ETL and the more modern form of ETL – Extract, Load, Transform (ETL) (i.e. you move the data, store it, and then transform it by purpose) tools – combined with data warehouse or data lake automation reduce the time, effort, and human resources required to react to new developments and requirements in the rapidly evolving context of data analytics and data science up to a factor of ten.
+Using ETL and its more modern form – Extract, Load, Transform (i.e., you move the data, store it, and then transform it by purpose) tools – combined with data warehouse or data lake automation reduces the time, effort, and human resources required to react to new developments and requirements in the rapidly evolving context of data analytics and data science by up to a factor of 10.

 THE TWO MAJOR WAYS TO APPROACH DATA STORAGE

-Speaking about data in motion (e.g. pipelines, queries, ETL, etc.) is the hot topic, but it is important to touch on data at rest – storage.
-There are multiple paradigms that exist today, but the two that are primarily considered when speaking about enterprise data platforms are data warehouses and data lakes.
+Data in motion (e.g., pipelines, queries, ETL, etc.) is the hot topic, but it is important to touch on data at rest – storage.
+Multiple paradigms exist today, but the two that are primarily considered when speaking about enterprise data platforms are data warehouses and data lakes.

-Data warehouses fell out of favor in the 2010s because of their high costs, maintenance, and effort, especially during modelling, as described above.
+Data warehouses fell out of favor in the 2010s because of their high costs, maintenance, and effort, especially during modeling, as described above.
 In their wake, data lakes began their rise in popularity.
-Data lakes are mostly used in conjunction with the term big data.
-Big data used to pose a challenge because traditional data storage technology was not designed to ingest and store the enormous amounts of data generated by data streams originating from the Internet, IoT, and embedded sensors in smart technology.
-Today. applications that generate data in the terabyte region would just be called data – omitting the big since technology has evolved sufficiently to handle the volume and velocity challenges and is deeply embedded in our everyday lives as previously discussed.
+Data lakes are mostly used in conjunction with the term Big Data.
+Big Data used to pose a challenge because traditional data storage technology was not designed to ingest and store the enormous amounts of data generated by data streams originating from the internet, IoT, and embedded sensors in smart technology.
+Today. applications that generate data in the terabyte region would just be called data – omitting the Big since technology has evolved sufficiently to handle the volume and velocity challenges and is deeply embedded in our everyday lives, as previously discussed.

-The reason big data has just become data is deeply integrated with the emergence of distributed storage – an alternative term for data lakes.
+The reason Big Data has just become data is deeply integrated with the emergence of distributed storage – an alternative term for data lakes.
 Data lakes are designed to rapidly store humongous amounts of data.
-This makes them incredibly valuable as a device to create a lossless record of any type of data you throw at it.
+This makes them incredibly valuable as a device to create a lossless record of any type of data you throw at them.
 This design principle is also their biggest weakness.
 They are based on a Hadoop Distributed File System (HDFS).
 While this file system is incredibly efficient at storing data, it creates a challenge in retrieving the data.

 LAYING YOUR DATA STRATEGY FOUNDATION

 Which is the right form of storage for your business?
-The answer is not as straight forward as it used to be.
-While unstructured and raw data are easily stored in data lakes, business requirements often are better satisfied by using a data warehouse.
-This leads to Inform often recommending a hybrid approach.
+The answer is not as straightforward as it used to be.
+While unstructured and raw data are easily stored in data lakes, business requirements are often better satisfied by using a data warehouse.
+This leads INFORM to often recommend a hybrid approach.
 Keep unstructured data coming in from vessels, handling equipment, weather feeds, and so on in a data lake for future use and data science projects.
 Business data originating from TOS, PCS, CRM, and other transnational systems is best refined and stored in data warehouses for rapid access and consumption by decision-makers on any hierarchical and important technical level.

 HOW CAN INFORM HELP?

-At Inform, we are always looking to the future to understand what products and solutions we need to be developing and positioning into the port and terminals industry.
-Building on our decades of experience and rich knowledge base that spans our 800+ strong company, INFORM has been quietly working on our data strategy offering to enrich our customer’s data sets, which in turn enriches our Machine Learning-, AI-, and Operations-Reserach-based algorithms – all of which depend on good quality, and, as we learned here, timely access to data.
-Leveraging both the expertise of INFORM’s DataLab and our team’s rich industry experience, our data strategy services are unmatched in the industry.
-Reach out today for an obligation free conversation.
+At INFORM, we are always looking to the future to understand what products and solutions we need to be developing and positioning in the port and terminals industry.
+Building on our decades of experience and rich knowledge base that spans our 800+ strong company, INFORM has been quietly working on our data strategy offering to enrich our customer’s data sets, which in turn enriches our machine learning-, AI-, and operations-research-based algorithms – all of which depend on good quality and, as we learned here, timely access to data.
+For companies leveraging both the expertise of INFORM’s DataLab and our team’s rich industry experience, our data strategy services are unmatched in the industry.
+Reach out today for an obligation-free conversation.